Skip to main content (Press Enter).

 33rd FW Airmen take care of F-35 tires

-Senior Airmen Kenneth Chandler, 33rd Maintenance Squadron crew chief, secures a safety and inflation valve to a wheel at Eglin Air Force Base, Fla., Nov.
+Senior Airmen Kenneth Chandler, 33rd Maintenance Squadron crew chief, counts the metal markings on a tire of an F-35A Lightning II at Eglin Air Force Base, Fla., Nov.
 4, 2015.
-These valves prevent air from escaping after a tire has been inflated.
+Each marking reflects a completed inspection of the tire to track its serviceability.
 (U.S. Air Force Photo/Senior Airman Andrea Posey)

 Details